Information for Mentors

 What is the history of discipleship mentoring programs on campus?

 Discipleship mentoring is a part of the core mission and ethos of APU, and has been since its inception.
 Discipleship mentoring happens informally in all kinds of settings, and it is our desire that a more intentional, comprehensive approach to spiritual mentoring will enhance the faithful efforts of many faculty, staff, and administrators.
-APU’s formal discipleship programs include Women’s Discipleship Mentoring (Heart to Heart) which began in the late 1980s under the leadership of Gladys Wilson, Discipleship Groups (D-Groups) which have been in place for more than a decade, and Men’s Discipleship Mentoring (Blueprints) which Residence Life staff members started in 2007.
+APU’s formal discipleship programs previously included Women’s Discipleship Mentoring (Heart to Heart) which began in the late 1980s under the leadership of Gladys Wilson, Discipleship Groups (D-Groups) which have been in place for more than a decade, and Men’s Discipleship Mentoring (Blueprints) which Residence Life staff members started in 2007.
 Formerly two separate areas, Women’s Discipleship Mentoring and Men’s Discipleship Mentoring is now the Discipleship Mentoring Program at APU.

 What is the current need for discipleship mentoring of undergraduate students on campus?

 Students report a need to be known on a personal, individual level; to have someone know their name, hear their story, and help them recognize where God is at work.
 In a study of Council of Christian Colleges & Universities (CCCU) institutions, including APU, the Faithful Change Project (2003) on spiritual development indicated that “mentoring relationships with persons of mature faith” were among the experiences in college that led to the greatest spiritual growth, while a lack of mentors was associated with less spiritual growth.
-The need is significant for APU’s more than 5,600 undergraduate students.
-Since 2012, we have had a steady participation rate of approximately 200 female students and 100 male students while usually having 50 students who signed up for mentoring but were not matched due to a shortage of mentors.
+The need is significant for APU’s undergraduate student population.
+Since 2012, we have had a steady participation rate of approximately 200 female students and 100 male students sign up, with about 50 students who signed up for mentoring but were not matched due to a shortage of mentors.